 Here is another video also demonstrating Continental vs. English.

 English – I’m a “righty” and an American Style or English Style Knitter.
 So I hold the the yarn coming from the yarn ball or “working yarn” in my Right Hand and throw the yarn over the needle.
 This motion is known as Throwing.
 These two characteristics together, Right Hand Yarn and Throwing, define English Style Knitting.
-Depending on your hand/yarn position and needle position, the throwing action required in American/English Style Knitting can be more or less efficient in turn affecting the knitting speed.
+Depending on your hand/yarn position and needle position, the throwing action required in American/English Style Knitting can be more or less efficient thus affecting the knitting speed.

-Continental – In Continental Style or European Style or German Style Knitting the working yarn is held in the Left Hand, the same side as the needle where all the stitches are hanging from or the “live stitches”.
+Continental – In Continental Style or European Style or German Style Knitting the working yarn is held in the Left Hand, on the same side as the needle where all the stitches are hanging from or the “live stitches”.
 The action here resembles more of the hooking motion in Crochet and is called Picking.
 These two characteristics together, Left Hand Yarn and Picking, define Continental Style Knitting.
 Since these hand positions and the motion are naturally closer together with less wasted movement it is, in general, where the efficiency comes from.

-There are infinite variations that can happen on top of the knitting styles shown above which can also contribute to your personal style and/or knitting speed!
+There are infinite variations that can happen on top of the knitting styles shown above which can also contribute to your personal style and knitting speed!
 I broke them down into two groups which I call:

-All combine to make your personal style of knitting and/or ideally the most effective style of knitting to achieve speed!
+All combine to make your personal style of knitting or ideally the most effective style of knitting to achieve speed!
 Among these 2 major groups lies the 4 major factors that are the key.
 Let’s take a closer look!